 </xs:annotation>

-Element form is mostly used for properties that themselves contain the quotation mark characters and escape characters so that they can be expressed without concerns about confusion with the XSD syntax use of these same characters.
-CDATA encapsulation can be used to allow malformed XML and mismatched quotes to be easily used as representation property values:
+Element form is mostly used for properties that themselves contain the quotation mark characters and escape characters so that the property value can be expressed without concerns about confusion with the XSD syntax use of these same characters.
+XML's CDATA encapsulation can be used to allow malformed XML and mismatched quotes to be easily used as representation property values.

+Here is an example where a delimiter has a syntax that overlaps with what XML comments look like.
+Use of XML's CDATA bracketing makes this less clumsy to express than using XML escape characters:

 <dfdl:property name='initiator'><[CDATA[<!-- ]]></dfdl:property>